Seventh Son of a Seventh Son

 Following the album's release, the band embarked on the Seventh Tour of a Seventh Tour in which Derek Riggs' cover artwork was recreated on stage.
 The band played over 100 shows, including the Monsters of Rock festival at Donington Park, and recorded the Maiden England video at Birmingham's NEC.
-From 2012–2014, the band revisited the Seventh Son era on their Maiden England World Tour.
+From 2012 to 2014, the band revisited the Seventh Son era on their Maiden England World Tour.

 Background, writing and concept

 The idea to base the album around the folklore concept of the seventh son of a seventh son came to bassist Steve Harris after he read Orson Scott Card's Seventh Son.
 Harris stated, "It was our seventh studio album and I didn't have a title for it or any ideas at all.
 Then I read the story of the seventh son, this mystical figure that was supposed to have all these paranormal gifts, like second sight and what have you, and it was more, at first, that it was just a good title for the seventh album, you know?
 But then I rang Bruce Dickinson and started talking about it and the idea just grew."

 After his songwriting contributions were rejected from the band's previous album, 1986's Somewhere in Time, Dickinson felt that his role within the band had diminished, as he "just became the singer", but felt renewed enthusiasm when Harris explained the concept to him; "I thought, 'What a great idea!
 Brilliant!'
 And of course I was really chuffed, too, because he'd actually rung me to talk about it and ask me if I had any songs that might fit that sort of theme.
 I was like, 'Well, no, but give me a minute and I'll see what I can do.'"
 Speaking about the record in later years, however, Dickinson remarked that "we almost did [something great]", explaining that, "it was only half a concept album.
 There was no attempt to see it all the way through, like we really should have done.
 Seventh Son... has no story.
 It's about good and evil, heaven and hell, but isn't every Iron Maiden record?"